A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and

 \section{Introduction}

-In the realm of Software Engineering, the advent of Large Language Models (LLMs) has revolutionized various tasks, including code generation~\cite{svyatkovskiy2020intellicode,li2022competition,puschel2005spiral,chen2022codet,sun2020treegen}.
+\IEEEPARstart{I}n the realm of Software Engineering, the advent of Large Language Models (LLMs) has revolutionized various tasks, including code generation~\cite{svyatkovskiy2020intellicode,li2022competition,puschel2005spiral,chen2022codet,sun2020treegen}.
 The automatic generation of code by these models significantly reduces development time and effort~\cite{garcia2008association}.
 Specifically, in the process of evolving software projects, software engineering developers are frequently tasked to add new features and functionality~\cite{cusumano1999software}.
 LLMs such as ChatGPT~\cite{ChatGPT}, GitHub Copilot~\cite{GithubCopilot}, Codex~\cite{chen2021evaluating} are capable of automatically generating code based on the developers' requirements (e.g., natural language descriptions of functions and function definitions).

 A significant gap still persists between the code generated by LLMs and that crafted by human developers.
-Typically, when adding new functionality or features to a specific module, developers already had sufficient knowledge about the current task and the entire code repository.
+When adding new functionality to a specific module, developers already had sufficient knowledge about the current task and the entire code repository.
 Also, according to a previous study~\cite{ciniselli2023source}, developers often expect that code generation tools could be aware of more context/knowledge by using specific frameworks/libraries~\cite{liucodegen4libs}.
-In addition, they hope the generated code maximum utilizing specific third-party libraries (e.g., invocation of an API in a library)~\cite{zan2022cert,li2021honeysuckle,zan2023private}.
-Above all, in contrast to the straightforward LLM-based code generation, developers especially take into account three primary categories of information:
+In addition, they hope the generated code maximum utilizes specific third-party libraries (e.g., invocation of an API in a library)~\cite{zan2022cert,li2021honeysuckle,zan2023private}.
+Above all, in contrast to straightforward LLM-based code generation, developers especially consider three primary categories of information:

 \circled{1} \textbf{Local Information}: This category encompasses information within the current working context, including defined function signatures and variables.
-It also covers the relative file paths of the module within the project, such as the module's Fully Qualified Names (FQNs), like \textit{unstructured.documents.html}. local information is crucial to ensuring the generated code snippet utilizes accurate variables and operates harmoniously with the other functions in the project.
+It also covers the relative file paths of the module within the project, such as the module's Fully Qualified Names (FQNs), like \textit{unstructured.documents.html}.
+Local information is crucial to ensuring the generated code utilizes accurate variables and operates harmoniously with the other functions in the project.